 If you are looking for job opportunities in PLC, check out the list of electrical companies.
 Going through their official websites and career pages, you can find various job opportunities.

-Hope this list PLC interview questions will help you.
+I hope this list of PLC interview questions will help you.

-Feel free to post if you have any query.
+Feel free to post if you have any queries.
 You can also share your experience in attending job interviews.
 Hopefully, this will help many other job aspirants.

 I have spent 3 days curating these interview questions.
 Please share this with your friends.
 Your feedback in the comment is highly appreciated.